Nicodemus National Historic Site: History

 To ensure growth the town needed the railroad.
 The residents of Nicodemus made several attempts to reach out to various railroad companies in an attempt to attract a rail line to Nicodemus, but it was all to no avail.
 The railroad passed to the south.
 Over time people moved closer to the railway and established a new town called Bogue.
 Bogue has a population of 173 today.

 Perhaps one of Nicodemus's most famous residents is Veryl Switzer.
 Switzer was an All-American football player for Kansas State in 1951, 1952 and 1953.
 He went on to play two seasons for the National Football League Green Bay Packers, before taking leave to serve in the U.S. Air Force.
 He resumed his professional career with the Packers after 2½ years in the military.
 He later went on to play for the Calgary Stampeders and the Montreal Alouettes of the Canadian Football League before retiring.

 Switzer is now farming 840 acre, in Nicodemus, and is one of the top investors in the creation of a flour mill there.
 A co-op was formed in 1999; and, while "Promised Land Flour" and "Nicodemus Pancake Mix" are being marketed, the flour mill has not yet been built.

 The site is still home to several descendants of the original settlers.

+In 1976, Nicodemus was designated a National Historic Landmark.
 It was designated a National Historic Site by an Act of Congress in 1996.